Teksta versija

 carrying of the agents of typhoid and paratyphoid

-1) any work in which the employee, when performing his or her work duties, is employed in any of the food (including drinking water) handling stages;
+1) any work in which the employee, when performing his or her work duties, is employed in any of the stages of the handling of food (including drinking water);

 2) in work in primary production of food in which the employee performs work duties in direct contact with food;